Co-op Food Program

 Additional programs supported by Co-op Staff:

 This program is financially supported by Lens Crafters.
-Lens Crafters has been partnering with the Cambridge Self-Help Food Bank dedicated to restoring and presertving clear vision to those in need.
+Lens Crafters has been partnering with the Cambridge Self-Help Food Bank dedicated to restoring and preserving clear vision to those in need.
 Individuals who need glasses and have no eye coverage elsewhere will receive a referral letter from the co-op staff for free glasses/eye exam from Lens Crafters.

-Offered twice per year, six ½ day workshops are offered to individuals interested in taking on Mentor roles within the food bank.
+Offered once per year, six ½ day workshops are offered to individuals interested in taking on Mentor roles within the food bank.
 Mentors are assigned specific roles and provide leadership to other co-op members volunteering within the food bank.